MiltonIp/Cue/README.md

-Why are there no commits?
+Why are there no/only random commits?

 This was made a long, long time ago with SVN version control so I just uploaded all files here at once